polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 Substrate provides the ability for modules to expose "hooks" where changes in the module can trigger functions in other modules.
 For example, you could create a module which executes some action every time a new account is created (when it first gains a balance over the [existential deposit](https://substrate.dev/docs/en/overview/glossary#existential-deposit)).

 In the case of the Contracts module, we actually want a hook when an account runs out of free balance.
 Because the Contract module instantiates contracts as "Accounts", it also needs to know when an account is destroyed so that it can clean up any storage that contract was using.
-You can find that in the Contract module source code:
+You can find that logic in the Contract module source code:

+**Contract module `lib.rs`**
 ```rust
 impl<T: Trait> OnFreeBalanceZero<T::AccountId> for Module<T> {
 	fn on_free_balance_zero(who: &T::AccountId) {